 © Dave Mathieson - Amherst Daily News

-Laura Coleman helped put 65 minds in motion during a pre-walk warm up to the Minds in Motion two-kilometre walk yesterday in Amherst.
+Laura Coleman helped put 65 minds in motion with a pre-walk warm up to the Minds in Motion two-kilometre walk Wednesday in Amherst.
 The walk was a fundraiser for the Cumberland Health Care Foundation Mental Health Fund, which helps support mental health programs at the YMCA.

 AMHERST – Exercise washes the brain with feel-good chemicals, and about 65 people gave their brains a power wash yesterday at the Cumberland YMCA.